-MSFW services are offered via direct linkage at the Lake County Comprehensive One Stop Center.
+MSFW services are provided onsite by .25 FTE daily at the Lake County Comprehensive One Stop Center.
 MSFW has committed to .25 FTE.

 National Farmworker Jobs Program (NFJP) - NA

 Community Service Block Grant (CSBG) - Community Action Partner is committed to providing comprehensive services needed to assist job seekers with the basic needs via the .25 FTE.
 Services are made available to all users of the one-stop via direct-linkage.
 A direct telephone number linked directly to the staff responsible for providing comprehensive services will be made available.
 Staff will be available during regular business hours to provided program information and/or services as needed.